Bremia: a common enemy

 When a specific reaction pattern appears repeatedly in several regions and over several years, IBEB identifies isolates with this reaction pattern as a threat to the lettuce industry, defines a new race and selects an isolate as the representative for this new race.
-Besides the occurrence in several regions and years other elements play a role in the decision process to nominate a new race.
-It should overcome the most used resistance genes and combination of genes.
+Besides the occurrence in several regions and years, other elements play a role in the decision process to nominate a new race.
+It should overcome the most used resistance genes and the combination of genes.
 Preferably it is found in several seasons.
 The isolate should be stable in reproducing and give robust results.
 One or more races are denominated irregularly as and when necessary, depending on the outcome of the annual review of the threat represented by recently collected isolates.

 The significance of IBEB’s work

 Validated differentials and isolates may be requested at Naktuinbouw in the Netherlands (Resistentie) or GEVES in France (MATREF) by Bremia workers all over the world.
-Bremia workers from US may contact Enza USA (Nicki Phillips) or Rijk Zwaan USA (Ryan McMillen) for seeds of the differential set or UC-Davis (Richard Michelmore) for isolates.
+Bremia workers from the US may contact Enza USA (Nicki Phillips) or Rijk Zwaan USA (Ryan McMillen) for seeds of the differential set or UC-Davis (Richard Michelmore) for isolates.
 IBEB expects that users of the differential set are willing to contribute to the ongoing battle with Bremia by sharing their data with IBEB.

 Van Ettekoven, C. and A. van der Arend (1999) Identification and denomination of “new” races of Bremia lactucae.
 Pages 105-107 in Proceedings of Eucarpia meeting on Leafy Vegetables Genetics and Breeding.
 Olomuc, Czech Republic.